-Mr. Mastro currently teaches as an adjunct professor at the University of Pennsylvania Law School, and previously taught as an adjunct professor at Fordham Law School, where he taught complex civil litigation.
-He has authored articles in the Federal Communications Law Journal, Fordham Law Review, University of Michigan Journal of Law Reform, and Seton Hall Law Review.
-His op-ed pieces have appeared in The New York Times, Daily News, and New York Post, and he has also written for the Washington Post and Time.
-Mr. Mastro also authored the chapter, "White Collar Crime," in Business and Commercial Litigation in Federal Courts, and "Energy," in Commercial Litigation in New York State Courts.
+Mr. Mastro has taught as an adjunct professor at the University of Pennsylvania and Fordham Law Schools.
+He authored articles in the Federal Communications Law Journal, Fordham Law Review, University of Michigan Journal of Law Reform, and Seton Hall Law Review.
+His op-ed pieces have appeared in The New York Times, Daily News, and New York Post, and he also wrote for the Washington Post and Time.
+He co-authored the chapters, "White Collar Crime," in Business and Commercial Litigation in Federal Courts, and "Energy," in Commercial Litigation in New York State Courts.

-Mr. Mastro is a member of the bars of New York, New Jersey, Pennsylvania, and many federal courts.
-He served on the Federal Courts Committee of the New York County Lawyers Association and chaired two New York City Charter Revision Commissions.
-In addition, Mr. Mastro serves as Vice Chair of the Citizens Union of the City of New York City and Co-Chair of the Hamptons International Film Festival, and Vice Chair of the Legal Aid Society of New York City, as well as on the Boards of the Citizens Union of the City of New York and the University of Pennsylvania Law School Board of Overseers.
+Mr. Mastro has been a member of the bars of New York, New Jersey, Pennsylvania, and many federal courts, including the U.S. Supreme Court.
+He chaired two New York City Charter Revision Commissions.
+In addition, Mr. Mastro serves as Chair of the Citizens Union of the City of New York, Co-Chair of the Hamptons International Film Festival, and Vice Chair of the Legal Aid Society of New York City, as well as on the Board of Overseers of the University of Pennsylvania Law School.

 Major Litigation Matters Handled by Randy Mastro